kubernetes/community/sig-multicluster/namespace-sameness-position-statement.md

 ### Example 2: RBAC sync

 Consider the same organization from example 1.
-As with many large-sized organizations, they alreadyhave a central LDAP server which stores policies about who is supposed to be able to access what systems.
+As with many large-sized organizations, they already have a central LDAP server which stores policies about who is supposed to be able to access what systems.
 They enforce this by converting those policies into Kubernetes RBAC rules and pushing them down into their clusters.